jmcerrejon/guess-the-song-community-ed/README.md

 make install
 ```

-If you are using macOS, install the next dependencies using brew:
+If you are using macOS, install these dependencies using brew:

 ```bash
 brew install ffmpeg hidapi